Post-traumatic stress disorder (PTSD) is caused by very stressful, frightening or distressing events.

-They may experience feelings of isolation, irritability and guilt.
-They may also have problems sleeping, such as insomnia, and find concentrating difficult.
+They may have feelings of isolation, irritability and guilt.
+They may also have problems sleeping, such as insomnia.

-The symptoms of PTSD are often severe.
+The symptoms of PTSD can be severe.
 They can have a big impact on your day-to-day life.

 In most cases, the symptoms develop during the first month after a traumatic event.
-In a minority of cases, there may be a delay of months or even years before symptoms start to appear.
+In a small number of cases, there may be a delay of months or even years before symptoms start to appear.

-Some people with PTSD experience long periods when their symptoms are less noticeable.
+Some people with PTSD have long periods when their symptoms are less noticeable.
 This is followed by periods where they get worse.
 Other people have constant, severe symptoms.

 - avoidance and emotional numbing

 - hyperarousal (feeling 'on edge')

 Re-experiencing is the most common symptom of PTSD.

 This is when you relive the traumatic event through:

 - physical sensations – such as pain, sweating, nausea or trembling